 - Unable to walk or stand.
 Mobile only in a wheelchair due to a physical disability or

 - Restricted to walking inside the home.
 Mobile outside of home only with a wheelchair due to a physical disability or

-- Severe and permanent ambulatory problem that cannot functionally be improved which limits walking to a distance of 20 metres or less without rest and also:
+- Severe and permanent ambulatory problem that cannot functionally be improved which limits walking to a distance of 20 meters or less without rest and also:

 - necessitates permanent use of a walking aid for all mobility or

 - necessitates the constant assistance of another person for all mobility or

 - is unable to independently ascend or descend three or more consecutive steps of 350mm height.

 - Total loss of vision in both eyes or severe permanent impairment of 6/60 or less in each eye or

 - Field of vision reduced to 10 degrees or less all round or

 - Total loss of lower half field of vision which cannot functionally be improved by corrective lenses or other treatment or

 - Homonymous hemianopia with significant mobility limitations